+Police Operations

-Police OperationsPrerequisite: Take CJS 150
+Prerequisite: Take CJS 150

 This course focuses on the duties and responsibilities of the patrol officer.
 Topics covered will include routine patrol, traffic enforcement, and officer survival.
+(3 credits, 3 Lecture)

 Criminal Law

 A study of the concept of social order, examining criminal law.
 Crime is defined and examined as is criminal responsibility, mental state, physical act and other fundamental legal doctrines.